Improving Diffusion Planners by Self-Supervised Action Gating with Energies: Related Work

 A growing body of work improves robustness of diffusion-based control: Diffusion plans can fail for two intertwined reasons: sampled trajectories may (i) violate explicit constraints (e.g., collisions, bounds) or (ii) drift implicitly off the dataset’s dynamical support, producing plans that look plausible but execute unreliably.
 Prior work can be read as intervening at different points along the generate $\rightarrow$ correct $\rightarrow$ select pipeline.
 The most direct intervention is hard feasibility gating where we enforce a feasibility filter via hand-coded checks when available, or via learned feasible-set identification in safe offline control—and simply reject candidates outside the feasible region \cite{zheng2024safe}; this is simple and strong on safety, but can be overly conservative, brittle to modeling mismatch, and is inherently hard to scale.

 A second strategy refines during sampling: RGG learns a restoration-gap predictor and injects it as denoising-time guidance, steering the diffusion process away from locally infeasible segments as they emerge \cite{lee2023refining}.
+MCTD integrate Monte-Carlo Tree Search (MCTS) and diffusion planning to selectively expanding promising trajectories while retaining the flexibility to revisit and improve suboptimal branches \cite{yoon2025monte}.
 A third strategy corrects manifold drift geometrically: LoMAP performs training-free, test-time projection of intermediate samples onto a locally approximated low-rank subspace defined by nearby dataset trajectories, reducing wall-crossing and other artifact plans without retraining \cite{lee2025local}.

 Finally, a fourth strategy couples generation to learned evaluators at selection time: candidates are filtered or ranked using additional modules such as learned viability filters \cite{ioannidis2025diffusion} or value/Q-based selection under batch constraints (e.g., LDCQ in a latent diffusion manifold) \cite{venkatraman2023reasoning}; relatedly, policy-side approaches regularise diffusion parameterisations with behaviour constraints to avoid out-of-support actions \cite{gao2025behavior}.
 SAGE targets a complementary failure mode to these lines: it introduces a reward-free, self-supervised \emph{local executability} score and applies it as a soft selector-side penalty on early prefixes, preserving the base planner’s generator and long-horizon critic while suppressing candidates whose initial transitions are action-conditionally inconsistent with dataset dynamics.